CyberDudeJ/2048_install_script/README.md

 Simply downloade the code, using git clone or another method, and run (if in linux): ``python3 get3048.py`` This only works on linux.

+I am aware that 2048 is on the ``apt`` package manager already :) This is a quicker way to install it if you do not have apt.